 - Follow your gut feelings.
 If you don’t feel comfortable in your hotel or you don’t like your taxi driver for some reasons, just leave.

-Quick note on UBER – It is not an officially authorized service in Ecuador, and taxi drivers are still trying to stop the service to exist (sometimes not using particularly orthodox methods).
-However it’s the safest way to get around.
-Make sure you seat beside the driver seat so that you don’t cause them any issues.
-Also make the payment through the app so that there is no money exchange in the car.
+A quick note on UBER – It is not an officially authorized service in Ecuador, and taxi drivers are still trying to stop the service to exist (sometimes not using particularly orthodox methods).
+However, it’s the safest way to get around.
+Make sure you seat beside the driver’s seat so that you don’t cause them any issues.
+Also, make the payment through the app so that there is no money exchange in the car.

 OTHER THINGS TO KNOW BEFORE VISITING ECUADOR